LiviuTofan/tum-web-lab2/README.md

 - A **popup-based image gallery** showcasing custom cakes.
 - High-quality images arranged in a responsive grid.

+### 2.7 Mascot
+- A small, cute pink brownie character.
+- Displays a welcome message to visitors.

+### 2.8 Responsiveness
+- Ensures a great user experience on both PC and mobile.
+- PC View: Well-structured layout with spacious content sections.
+- Mobile View: Optimized for small screens with readable text and touch-friendly buttons.

 ## 3. Technologies Used
 - **HTML5** - Structure of the landing page.
 - **CSS3** - Styling and responsiveness.